ExcellentWish/first_ci_project/README.md

-Used a temporary red background-color in css to test my css links issue with header h1 position - removed float left with chrome dev tools and added posisiton Issue with nav links not going to top right of the page - images in Discography differnt sizes
+Used a temporary red background-color in css to test my css links issue with header h1 position - removed float left with chrome dev tools and added posisiton Issue with nav links not going to top right of the page - images in Discography differnt sizes - fix upload with same resolution header nav would overlap discography- fix by adding margin and padding top

 -----------------------
 -----------------------------